 Online Vet Tech Programs for Wyoming Students

 Although there is only one campus-based veterinary technician program in WY, there are also several accredited online vet tech programs.
-These programs include a combination of online didactic coursework and in-house clinical trainings which are completed at approved preceptor sites close to a student’s home.
-Especially for residents of more rural regions of Wyoming, attending an accredited distance-based vet tech program may be a viable way to get the education needed to start one’s vet tech career.
+These programs include a combination of online didactic coursework and in-house clinical training completed at approved preceptor sites close to a student’s home.
+For residents of more rural regions of Wyoming, attending an accredited distance-based vet tech program may be a viable way to get the education needed to start one’s vet tech career.

 For example, the Colby Community College based in Kansas offers an 82-credit online AAS program in veterinary technology with classes such as medical records & veterinary office skills; anatomy & physiology for veterinary technicians; basic nutrition of domestic animals; pharmacology; small animal clinical procedures; veterinary imaging; hematology; and critical care & clinical skills.
-Between 2015 and 2018, 64 percent of CCC’s online graduates passed the VTNE on their first attempt.
+Between 2017 and 2020, 76.47 percent of CCC’s online graduates passed the VTNE on their first attempt.
 This rate is similar to Colby’s on-campus graduates, whose first-time pass rate came in at 80 percent.

 Purdue University provides a part-time, online AAS program for vet techs comprising 27 courses and 18 clinical mentorships.
 The structured units in this competitive degree program include equine medical nursing; diagnostic imaging; clinical pathology; small animal nursing; anesthesia for vet techs; management topics; and microbiology for vet techs.
-Between 2013 and 2016, an incredible 88.5 percent of Purdue’s distance-based vet tech graduates while 100 percent of its on-campus students passed the VTNE on their first attempt.
+Between 2017 and 2020, an incredible 95.2 percent of Purdue’s distance-based vet tech graduates and 87.7 percent of its on-campus students passed the VTNE on their first attempt.